jaspector

 Richmond requires permits for new construction, additions, basement finishing, commercial additions and tenant finishes, fences over 6 feet, decks, pools, outbuildings, and most electrical, mechanical, plumbing, and irrigation work

-Typical processing time is Plan reviews may take up to five days.
+Building permit processing times in Richmond, MO typically run Plan reviews may take up to five days.
 Same-day issuance is generally not available for building or fence permits.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Richmond, MO.
 The following work is generally exempt: Siding; Painting; Sheetrock; Above-ground pools under 24 inches; Retaining walls under 4 feet; Sidewalks, driveways, and platforms less than 30 inches above grade; Fences less than 6 feet; Other cosmetic alterations and minor interior or exterior repairs.
+When in doubt, confirm with the local building department before starting work.